 Homicide or murder is considered the most serious criminal charge an individual can face in court.
-In Nevada, the sentence for a murder conviction includes
+In Nevada, the sentence for a murder conviction includes life imprisonment without parole.

-Law Offices of Kenneth A. Stover, our Reno criminal defense lawyer can give you with the aggressive and relentless reputation you need to overcome this arduous obstacle.
+If you are facing a murder conviction, it is imperative to seek legal services from an experienced and reliable attorney.
+At the Law Offices of Kenneth A. Stover, our Reno criminal defense lawyer can give you with the aggressive and relentless reputation you need to overcome this arduous obstacle.

 Types of Murder Charges

 Attempted murder is prosecuted as a category B felony, which is punishable by a prison sentence of two and 20 years.